There is one arc of light in the image.

 The arc as shared infrastructure

-In a passing pattern the arc does not belong to any one juggler.
-It passes through everyone in the pattern.
+The light arc in the image does not belong to any one of the three performers.
+It passes through all of them.
 If any one of them drops their end, the arc breaks - not just for them, but for everyone connected to them.

 This is what a learning community is, at its best: a structure where the knowledge does not live in one place or with one person, where many different people are holding different parts of the arc, and where the shape of the arc is maintained by the participation of everyone who is part of it.